 Homemade Mozzarella Sticks

-No store-bought substitute can match the deliciousness of Homemade Mozzarella Sticks, freshly made in your kitchen.
-These are a very simple to make, wonderfully ooey gooey snack!
-The secret is to freeze the cheese sticks before frying, which ensures that the cheese doesn’t overcook or leak out before the shell gets golden and crispy.
+There are few things more delicious than Homemade Mozzarella Sticks, freshly made in your kitchen.
+They are shockingly easy to make, and a wonderfully ooey gooey snack!
+The secret is to freeze the cheese sticks before frying, which ensures that the cheese doesn’t leak out before the shell gets golden and crispy.

 I’ve always loved the ooey gooey stretchiness of a mozzarella stick, and admit that the frozen boxes of pre-made cheese sticks were a nostalgic part of my childhood.

 Store-bought ready-made foods are convenient, but such substitutes can never compare to the flavor and crunch of your own homemade mozzarella sticks made from scratch are unmatched.
 They are really easy to make yourself, but there are a few essential techniques to incorporate when making these.
 I’ve included these steps in this method and recipe, including a minimum double coating, and freezing before cooking.

 Why This Recipe Is the Best

 No leaking cheese during cooking – We will bread these enough that the shell protects the cheese from the hot oil.
 We’ll also freeze the cheese sticks before frying to bring the temperature of the cheese down before cooking.